OFA-Sys/Chinese-CLIP/README_En.md

 </p>
 <br><br>

 This is the Chinese version of CLIP.
-We use a large-scale internal Chinese image-text pair dataset (~200M) to train the model, and we hope that it can help users to conveniently achieve [image representation generation](#api-use-case), [cross-modal retrieval](#cross-modal-retrieval) and [zero-shot image classification](#zero-shot-image-classification) for Chinese data.
+We use a large-scale Chinese image-text pair dataset (~200M) to train the model, and we hope that it can help users to conveniently achieve [image representation generation](#api-use-case), [cross-modal retrieval](#cross-modal-retrieval) and [zero-shot image classification](#zero-shot-image-classification) for Chinese data.
 This repo is based on <b>[open_clip project](https://github.com/mlfoundations/open_clip)</b>.
 We have made some optimization for better performance on Chinese data, and we provide the details in the following.
 <br><br>

 # News